martinleguennec/Le-Guennec-Tchechmedjiev-Kelso-Lagarde-2025-Cross-Cultural-Synchronization/README.md

 ## Overview

-This repository contains the data and code used in the analysis for the article:
+This repository contains the data and code used in the analysis for the article: XXX

-> Le Guennec, M., Tchechmedjiev, A., Kelso, J. A. S., & Lagarde, J. (2025).
-Universal and Cross-Cultural Variations in Audio-Motor Synchronization Between French and Indian Participants.

 ## Repository Structure